stevenmhunt/website/blog/2024-12-19-cucumber-is-back-in-community-ownership.md

 ## A note of thanks

 I want to acknowledge the support that SmartBear has provided over the years, helping Cucumber grow and reach new audiences.
-It was brave of them to take a chance on us back in 2019, and although it didn't work out, I'm grateful that their folks have done the work to see this through and transition stewardship back to the community.
+It was brave of them to take a chance on us back in 2019 and I'm grateful that their folks have done the work to see this through and transition stewardship back to the community.
 I think it demonstrates their integrity and appreciation of open source culture.